Words Joanna Moorhead I Images Gregor Reid

 But the biggest change came in spring of this year with a major refurbishment of the premises, and a menu rethink.
 ‘It was an important move because it meant we were showing confidence in our business, in the future,’ explains Luke.
 But also, he wanted customers to come back to The Square with a sense of excitement and discovery.
 ‘We wanted them to find a new place, and to have new food to try,’ he says.

 As in all walks of life, the pandemic has brought positive change as well as difficulties.
-Luke chairs the Glasgow Restaurant Association, and knows at first hand how much the industry has pulled together during the last 20 months.
-A stronger spirit of co-operation and support could be a legacy Covid leaves for bar and restaurant owners in the city.
+Luke chairs the Glasgow Restaurant Association and knows at first hand how much the industry has pulled together during the last 20 months.
+A stronger spirit of co-operation and support could be a legacy Covid leaves for bar and restaurant owners in the city in a post-pandemic world.

 PETS-CETERA, HYNDLAND STREET

-Of the many lifestyle changes prompted by the pandemic, one of the most talked-about has been pet acquisition; and for business owners like Mabel Lau of pets-cetera, that has meant that what started in shock and shut-down has led to a boom in business that shows no signs of slowing.
+Of the many lifestyle changes prompted by the pandemic, one of the most talked-about has been pet acquisition; and for business owners like Mabel Lau of pets-cetera, that has meant that what started in shock and shut-down has led to a boom in business that shows no signs of slowing in a post-pandemic world.

 At first, remembers Mabel, as for all businesses the situation was one of worry and fear for the future.
 ‘Everything was closing, we weren’t sure what was going on or what would happen next, and we were concerned for staff who were worried about feeling unsafe,’ she remembers.
 Pet shops were, of course, always essential businesses: Mabel set up a table at the shop door, and sold items like pet food from there.